 The WordPress Customizer is such a powerful assistant in building a unique and appealing website.

-The advantage of the WordPress Customizer is it allows us to easily and drastically make changes to the appearance of our site with just a few clicks in the options panel and even preview these changes in real-time and roll back to some recent changes when necessary.
+It allows us to easily and drastically make changes to our site’s appearance with just a few clicks in the options panel.
+We can even preview these changes in real-time and roll back to some recent changes when necessary.

 However, this awesome assistant sometimes suddenly shuts down for some unknown reason.
 Common symptoms are the preview stops loading or the settings remain unsaved.

-So how to fix the WordPress Customizer not working?
+The question is, how can you fix the WordPress Customizer not working?

 In this article, we will be spelling out why your WordPress customizer stops working as well as suggesting some workable solutions.